syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ![.NET MAUI Autocomplete completed event](Images/UICustomization/CompletedEvent.png)

+N> `Completed` event is not supported in Android platform.

 ## CursorPosition

 The cursor position in the input view can be obtained or updated using the [CursorPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfDropdownEntry.html#Syncfusion_Maui_Core_SfDropdownEntry_CursorPosition) property in the SfAutocomplete.